Courses, Schedules, and Syllabi

 *1 credit of PPPM 604 Internship = 3 hours of internship/week during the course of a 10-week term.

-First in a two-term sequence of planning and problem-solving courses.
+Second in two-term sequence of planning and problem-solving courses.
 Students working in teams conduct research and develop solutions to planning problems for a client community.
-Sequence with PPPM 626.
+Sequence with PPPM 625.

 Instructor: B. Clark